tapframe/addon-dc/README.md

 ## 📜 License

 This project is licensed under a modified MIT License with an API Key Restriction.
 See the [LICENSE](LICENSE) file for details.
 In summary:
-- You can use, modify, and distribute this addon freely under the MIT License.
+- You can use MIT License.
 - You **cannot** extract or use the included OMDb or TMDb API keys outside of this addon.

 ---